 There’s a reason why our testicles (the main producers of T) hang outside our body – they love the cold (or just hate being hot!)!
 Cold showers, cryotherapy, or ice baths after exercise are a great way to reduce inflammation and can also help in boosting your energy, HGH, and fertility.
 I do cryotherapy 1-2 times a week and I can absolutely attest to the benefits – I go in feeling 75% and I come out feeling 200%.
 Try to also sleep in a room that’s between 60 and 67 degrees, which has been shown to enhance sleep quality.
 And sleep naked – it helps regulate body temperature.

 Eat more fats and foods that boost your energy levels

-I do intermittent fasting (IF) every Tuesday.
+I do intermittent fasting (IF) every Tuesday and Friday.
 IF has been shown to decrease inflammation, and boost your natural T levels.
 There’s no real magic to my IF – I just don’t eat for a day, usually from 6pm to the following 6pm.
-And I stay away from people that I want to remain friends with (no food has a tendency to make you unsociable!).

 Cut back on the alcohol and give your bathroom an “energy audit”

 We all love a drink.
 But alcohol increases the metabolism and elimination of T from your bloodstream and also reduces the rate that your body produces the hormone.
 Cutting back on drinking helps increase your natural T levels and also helps you sleep better at night – which allows your body to naturally replenish your T levels.
 Alcohol also affects your liver, which is the main organ responsible for regulating the availability of free-T in our bodies.
 If you want to go “all in” then join me on one of my regular alcohol fasts.
 Your liver will thank you – and so will your energy levels!